ibm-developer/ibm-cloud-spring-bind/README.md

 You can use the [IBM Cloud App Services Console](https://console.bluemix.net/developer/appservice/dashboard) to create Spring Boot apps, create services, and bind the services to apps.
 2. IBM Cloud Developer Tools CLI
 You can also use the [IBM Cloud Developer Tools CLI](https://console.bluemix.net/docs/cloudnative/idt/index.html#developercli) to create a Spring Boot app, create services, and bind the services to the app.
 3. Manually create an IBM Cloud service and add the configuration values to the `application.properties` file.

-<p>For example, from the [IBM Cloud Services Catalg](https://console.bluemix.net/catalog/) select the [Cloudant NoSQL DB](https://console.bluemix.net/catalog/services/cloudant-nosql-db) service and click Create to create a  Cloudant service.
+    For example, from the [IBM Cloud Services Catalog](https://console.bluemix.net/catalog) select the [Cloudant NoSQL DB](https://console.bluemix.net/catalog/services/cloudant-nosql-db) service and click Create to create a  Cloudant service.

-<p>On the Service Credentials tab of the service select the View Credentials drop down and copy the `username`, `password`, and `url` values to your app's `application.properties` file as follows:
+    On the Service Credentials tab of the service select the View Credentials drop down and copy the `username`, `password`, and `url` values to your app's `application.properties` file as follows:

     ~~~
     cloudant.username=62c520dc-9367...